MikeiLL/obliteration.com/_posts/2024-09-01-lie-dealist.md

 }
 </style>

 This is the worst possible reading you can do dear lost and disillusioned.
 I see nothing for myself but only through the words of others and am dangerously deceived into sincerity.
-I honestly mistake sensuality for romantic emotion, cavillation for artistic temperament and idleness for philosophic calm.
+I honestly mistake sensuality for romantic emotion, vacillation for artistic temperament and idleness for philosophic calm.
 This mind, vulgar in its effort at refinement, sees everything a litttle larger than life size with the outlines blurred in a golden mist of sentimentality.

 I lie without knowing it and when it is pointed out describe the lies as beautiful.